Pixel Tablet: History

 In June 2019, Google told Business Insider and Computerworld that its hardware division would no longer develop tablets, following the lackluster reception to the ChromeOS-powered Pixel Slate tablet introduced the previous year.
-Production was halted on a successor to the Pixel Slate as well as two unnannounced tablets, with the company refocusing their attention on the Pixelbook laptop series.
-In March 2022, 9to5Google reported that the company was developing a Google Assistant-powered smart display similar to the Nest Hub with a detachable tablet-style screen.
+Production was halted on a successor to the Pixel Slate as well as two unannounced tablets, with the company refocusing its attention on the Pixelbook laptop series.
+In March 2022, 9to5Google reported that the company was developing a Google Assistant–powered smart display similar to the Nest Hub with a detachable tablet-style screen.
 On May 11, during the 2022 Google I/O keynote, Google unveiled a preview at an upcoming Pixel-branded Android tablet powered by the Google Tensor system-on-chip (SoC), to be released the following year.
 The tablet was certified by the Universal Stylus Initiative later that month, indicating support for stylus pens.
 Google officially announced the Pixel Tablet at the 2022 Made by Google event on October 6.
+In April 2023, the Pixel Tablet was approved by the Federal Communications Commission.
+Google revealed additional details about the device during the annual Google I/O keynote on May 10, 2023.

 Specifications

 Design

-Google shared a very brief look of the Pixel tablet at the Google I/O 2022 event.
-The video presents the device's soft, rounded design, including what appears to be a backing made of matte, soft rubber.
+Google shared a very brief look at the Pixel Tablet at the Google I/O 2022 event.
+The video presents the device's soft, rounded design, including what appears to be a backing made of a matte, soft touch material.
 In addition, the Pixel Tablet has two cameras – one at the front, and one at the back of the device.
 It also features two speakers on its right edge and a power button just above the back camera, in the top right corner of the body.
 Google also mentioned that the Pixel Tablet has a body made out of 100 % recycled aluminum and features a nano-ceramic coating.

 Hardware

-It was revealed at the October 6 Pixel event that the Pixel tablet will feature the second gen Tensor processor, as well as a Nest Hub-like dock accessory.